What is Kayaking?

-Kayaking can take place in the place in the rivers and lakes where it is relatively calm or in the oceans which are a little bit turbulent because of the water currents.
+Moreover, kayaking can take place in the place in the rivers and lakes where it is relatively calm or in the oceans; which are a little bit turbulent.
+Simply because of the water currents.
 Kayaking in the calm waters is more recommended for beginners who don’t have much experience and technical know-how on how to paddle and control the kayak.

-This kayaking is more suitable for a beginner because the waters used are relatively calm hence posing little or no danger to the kayaker.
+This kayaking is more suitable for a beginner.
+The reason is because the waters used are relatively calm hence posing little or no danger to the kayaker.
 This makes this type of kayaking suitable for recreation and thus river kayaking is at times referred to as recreational kayaking.

-This is done on larger water bodies like seas and oceans and requires the use of bigger and more sophisticated kayaks which are designed for long-distance activities such as touring activities.
-Hence this type of kayaking is also referred to as tour kayaking.
+However, this is done on larger water bodies like seas and oceans and requires the use of bigger and more sophisticated kayaks; which are designed for long-distance activities such as touring activities.
+Hence this type of kayaking is also referred to as tour.